red1xe/stellar_scope/README.md

 Contributions to StellarScope are welcome!
 If you have any ideas or suggestions for improving the app, feel free to open an issue or pull request on the GitHub repository.

 ## Credits
-StellarScope was developed by [Your Name Here] using Flutter.
+StellarScope was developed by @red1xe using Flutter.
 The app makes use of the following external libraries and APIs:

 * http://api.le-systeme-solaire.net/
 * NASA's Astronomy Picture of the Day API (https://api.nasa.gov/)